South Gosforth Metro station: Facilities

-The station has two side platforms, and step-free access is available to both platforms via ramps from Station Road, which crosses above the northern end of the station and also provides step-free access between the platforms.
-The platforms are additionally connected by the original footbridge; a similar footbridge removed from Percy Main has since been preserved by the National Railway Museum in York.
+The station has two side platforms, which are connected by an original NER footbridge; an almost-identical NER footbridge from has been preserved by the National Railway Museum in York.
+Step-free access is available to both platforms via ramps from Station Road, which crosses above the northern end of the station and also provides step-free access between the platforms.

-There is no dedicated car parking available at the station.
-There is provision for cycle parking, with five cycle pods available for use.
+There is no car parking available at the station.
+There is provision for cycle parking, with five cycle pods available.
 The station is equipped with ticket machines, a waiting shelter, seating, next train information displays, timetable posters, and an emergency help point on both platforms.

-The ticket machines are able to accept payment with credit and debit cards (including contactless payment), notes and coins.
+The ticket machines accept credit and debit cards (including contactless payment), notes and coins.
 The station is also fitted with smartcard validators, which feature at all stations across the network.

 The station houses the Metro Control Centre.
 It is responsible for operating the network's signalling and electrical supply, as well as being used to communicate with train drivers and other staff, using two-way radio equipment.
-The station is located near to the South Gosforth Traction Maintenance Depot, which maintains the metro's train fleet and is located between stations at South Gosforth, Longbenton and Regent Centre.
+The station is located near to the South Gosforth Depot, which maintains the metro's train fleet and is located in the triangle between South Gosforth, and stations.